tendermint/go-amino/README.md

 dog_ := ReadBinary(Dog{}, buf, n, err) // Expects to read GreeterTypeDog byte
 dog := dog_.(Dog)                      // ok if *err != nil, otherwise dog_ == nil.
 ```

+### Revisions

+This documentation is out of date.
+Here are some changes that still need documentation:

+* 0x00 is reserved as a nil byte for RegisterInterface
+* moved TypeByte() into RegisterInterface/ConcreteType
+* Pointers that don't have a declared TypeByte() are
+  encoded with a leading 0x00 (nil) or 0x01.